Staithes: Geology

 Staithes is a destination for geologists researching the Jurassic (Lias), strata in the cliffs surrounding the village.
-In the early 1990s, a rare fossil of a seagoing dinosaur was discovered after a rockfall between Staithes and Port Mulgrave to the south.
-This fossil has been the focus of an ongoing project to remove the ancient bones of the creature.
+In the early 1990s a rare fossil of a seagoing dinosaur was discovered after a rockfall between Staithes and Port Mulgrave to the south.
+This fossil has been the focus of a project to remove the ancient bones of the creature.
 Port Mulgrave remains one of the best places on the northern coast to find fossils of ammonites and many visitors spend hours cracking open the shaly rocks on the shoreline in the hope of finding a perfect specimen.

 Churches

-Anglican worship takes place at St Peter's Church, Staithes, while the Roman Catholic Our Lady Star of the Sea Church, Staithes was built in 1885.

-There were formerly five churches in the village: St Peter's Church (Church of England), Our Lady Star of the Sea (Roman Catholic), the Bethel Chapel, the Primitive Methodist Chapel and the Wesleyan Methodist Chapel.
+Anglican worship takes place at St Peter's Church, Staithes and the Roman Catholic Our Lady Star of the Sea Church, Staithes was built in 1885.
+There were five churches in the village: St Peter's Church (Church of England), Our Lady Star of the Sea (Roman Catholic), the Bethel Chapel, the Primitive Methodist Chapel and the Wesleyan Methodist Chapel.
 Staithes retained two Methodist churches, even after the Methodist Union, but the Wesleyan Methodist Chapel closed in 2010 after a financial review.

 Transport

-Between 1883 and 1958, the village was served by Staithes railway station which was on the Whitby, Redcar and Middlesbrough Union Railway.
+Between 1883 and 1958 the village was served by Staithes railway station, on the Whitby, Redcar and Middlesbrough Union Railway.
 The southern end of the village is bisected by the A174 road between Thornaby-on-Tees and Whitby.